flux-gui/flux-gui/website/README.md

 This section lists commonly used terms in the docs in an effort to promote consistency.

-- `Leaf clusters`: used in Weave GitOps Enterprise to describe any CAPI or non-CAPI clusters that appear in the `Clusters` section of the UI.
+- `Leaf clusters`: used in Flux-GUI Enterprise to describe any CAPI or non-CAPI clusters that appear in the `Clusters` section of the UI.
 Typically, these clusters are running application workloads.